catalyst-cloud/catalystcloud-docs/source/tutorials/containers/using-docker-machine-on-the-catalyst-cloud.rst

  $ docker-machine -v
  docker-machine version 0.7.0, build a650a40

-Create a Security Group and rules
+Create a security group and rules
 =================================

 .. note::